AWS CloudWatch Metrics

 AWS CloudWatch Basics

-Amazon CloudWatch is a web service that provides real-time monitoring to Amazon’s EC2 customers on their resource utilization such as CPU, disk and network.
+AWS CloudWatch is a web service that provides real-time monitoring to Amazon’s EC2 customers on their resource utilization such as CPU, disk and network.
 CloudWatch does not provide any memory, disk space, or load average metrics without running additional software on the instance.